-INVESTMENT OPPORTUNITIES

-CALL CENTERS Lebanon offers numerous incentives for companies wishing to outsource their contact center services or establish high end call centers in the region: it offers a wide pool of highly skilled, qualified and flexible workforce at competitive prices.
+Lebanese Ministry of Telecommunications, 2013 Lebanese Ministry of Telecommunications, 2013 Lebanese Ministry of Telecommunications, 2013 Lebanese Ministry of Telecommunications, 2013 Lebanese Ministry of Telecommunications, One Year Progress Report 2011 - 2012 INVESTMENT OPPORTUNITIES CALL CENTERS Lebanon offers numerous incentives for companies wishing to outsource their contact center services or establish high end call centers in the region: it offers a wide pool of highly skilled, qualified and flexible workforce at competitive prices.
 The Lebanese workforce is characterized by its strong command of foreign languages, mainly French and English, in addition to the Arabic native language.
 With its multilingual and multicultural workforce, Lebanon is an excellent location to serve not only Arabic speaking markets, but also markets in Europe, the US and North Africa.
 Global companies will benefit from a time zone advantage given the geographical location of Lebanon, especially American and East Asian companies wishing to deliver a 24 hour customer care support.
 The number of high end call centers in Lebanon is expected to reach 20 by end of 2013 and cover the world's largest consumer markets.
 So far the expansion of the call center industry in Lebanon was noticeable:

-In 2009, Teleperformance, the French provider of contact based CRM has opened its call center in Lebanon.
-Call Center International Also in 2009, Call Center International, a US professional outsourcing services announced its plan to open 5 contact centers in Lebanon.
+In 2009, Teleperformance, the French provider of contact based CRM has opened its call center in Lebanon Call Center International Also in 2009, Call Center International, a US professional outsourcing services announced its plan to open 5 contact centers in Lebanon.

-In 2007, Canadian Atelka, a leader in outsourcing systems served worldwide customers from its base in Beirut, relying on the local staff's multilingual communication skills Jana,LIBACOM JANA, LIBACOM, Smart source, and Tele support have also been operating from Lebanon providing high quality services to international markets and benefiting from the competitive offers by the Lebanese Ministry of Telecommunications.
+In 2007, Canadian Atelka, a leader in outsourcing systems served worldwide customers from its base in Beirut, relying on the local staff's multilingual communication skills

+Jana,LIBACOM JANA, LIBACOM, Smart source, and Tele support have also been operating from Lebanon providing high quality services to international markets and benefiting from the competitive offers by the Lebanese Ministry of Telecommunications.
 VALUE ADDED SERVICES As mobile communications enter the next generation network (NGN), Lebanon witnesses the expansion of content and value added service providers.
 New investments in the development of telecom services, ranging from Interactive Voice Response (IVR), Short Message Service (SMS), MMS and WAP Services, Interactive TV Service to Value Added Services are increasing.
 MT2, E2M and Invigo are examples of successful companies providing customized and cost efficient solutions to mobile operators and media companies in regional as well as European markets.
 The platforms, solutions and services developed by Lebanese experts are rapidly adopted in foreign markets as they are highly flexible and can easily adapt to newer technologies, new contents and new countries' requirements.

-INVESTMENTS MEDIATED BY IDAL

-Ericsson Global Service Delivery Center As part of its plan to develop global and local services and capabilities in the Middle East, Ericsson opened a Global Service Delivery Center GSDC in Lebanon to cater to the MENA and support other regions such as North America, Latin America and Europe.
+According to the Ministry of Telecommunications 8 INVESTMENTS MEDIATED BY IDAL ERICSSON # Ericsson Global Service Delivery Center As part of its plan to develop global and local services and capabilities in the Middle East, Ericsson opened a Global Service Delivery Center (GSDC) in Lebanon to cater to the MENA and support other regions such as North America, Latin America and Europe.
 The Ericsson GSDC has been offering technology services to telecom providers since 2007.
 Ericsson has 18 GSDCs which aim to provide global expertise in a cost-efficient manner.
 Investment Size: USD 2.2 million Jobs Created: 221 Ericsson has now expanded in Lebanon and has opened a new local business support center in 2013, which will serve Ericsson business support systems operations around the world.
-It will promote Ericsson's new Charging and Billing in One Solution system (CBIO) among telecommunications companies and mobile operators.
+It will promote Ericsson's new Charging and Billing in One Solution (CBIO) system among telecommunications companies and mobile operators.
 So far, this service is only available in 10 similar centers in key locations worldwide.
-"Lebanon was selected among many other locations in the region to serve as Ericsson center of Excellence based on the firm's strategic planning purposes that it would be best served by being established in Lebanon.
-It now embraces over 200 engineers, who support Ericsson's customers throughout the Middle East and Africa in particular as well as worldwide in general".